barebox/barebox/Documentation/boards/efi.rst

 Once instantiated the EFI drivers take some time to bring up the link, so it's best to only load the network drivers when needed.
-This can be archieved with the following script to put under ``/env/network/eth0-discover``:
+This can be achieved with the following script to put under ``/env/network/eth0-discover``:

 .. code-block:: sh